komichi/frame_broadcast/README.md

 });
 ```

-In one child we reload and/or redraw a graph on data submission:
+In one child frame we reload and/or redraw a graph on data submission:

 ```javascript
 var frameTransceiver = new FrameTransceiver('child_1', function(frameMessage)